 I graduated from the University of Albany (New York) in 1987, and in 1993, I obtained an MBA in International Business from Thunderbird - The American Graduate School of International Management.
 I have Thunderbird to thank for discovering a passion for computers and technology (who knew?).
 After doing decently well in a required computer class, my professor asked me to become her graduate assistant in the computer lab.
 Later at Bloomberg BNA, my manager and mentor Pam Brophy not only gave me the opportunity to learn website technology on the job (well before the company was thinking about web-based subscriptions), but encouraged me to go as far as possible with it.
 I still miss her.

 Shepherdstown is the place I call home.
 I live here with my husband and disreputable dog.
-My other great obsession is genealogy, I also like to knit socks and travel.
+My other great obsession is genealogy, I also like to read, knit socks, practice tai chi, and travel.
 (The photo at the top is from my trip to Italy.)
 I serve on the board of Historic Shepherdstown & Museum, maintaining the organization's web presence, researching genealogy inquiries and volunteering in the archives.
 I also volunteer for the Tompkins County NYGenWeb with my two dedicated cohorts.

 Security detail, wellness coordinator • October 2004-present

 Lexie is the other half of BTS.
 I think it's pretty fair to say that I get a lot more respect from UPS and FedEx than I would without her.
 Also, she forces me to get out of the office a couple of times a day and generally keeps me sane.

 One of the benefits of working as a consultant is that I get to work with a lot of smart, creative people at some really terrific companies and organizations.
 Here are a few I'm currently working with.

 ASSOCIATION AND NONPROFIT

 Historic Shepherdstown & Museum